What is Azure Active Directory?

 - An authentication request is sent to the miniOrange Broker Service.

-- miniOrange Broker identifies the Azure Active Directory (AD) and sends authentication requests of Azure AD.
+- miniOrange Broker identifies the Azure AD and sends authentication requests to Azure AD.

 - Azure Active Directory authenticates the user and generates the SAML token, LDAP authentication Response is sent to the broker.